Electa-Git/sector-shaped-cable-impedance-data/README.md

         *   Analytical models with our proposed corrections for sector-shaped conductor geometry.
         *   Models showing the impact of common simplifications (e.g., neglecting earth return, ignoring sheath shielding effects).
 *   **FE Models:** The source files for the Finite Element models used to generate the benchmark impedance data.
 This allows for verification, extension, and further analysis by other researchers.
-*   **Shunt Admittance Data:** Although the paper focuses on series impedance, the shunt admittance matrices (`G` and `B` matrices) derived from the FE models are also included for completeness.

 ## Relation to the Paper